Code-Institute-Submissions/second-website/README.md

 	* As a first time visitor that is in need of an event photographer, I want to see sharp picture without too many distractions.
 Pictures should speak for themselves.
 		* The photographs page is easily navigated to and is responsively optimised for each device type.
 On desktop, the images are displayed horizontally with a side scroll.
 On mobile display they are stacked vertically.
 	* As a first time visitor that is a hiring manager for software developer positions I want to see a well balanced.
-		* As the page at the moment only holds dummy projects, this is what is contained here.
+		* A portfolio of finished projects is displayed here.
 The design shows the logo of the project, along with a short description of it.
 Each project also has a link to visit the project online, and, for portfolio purposes, a link to the GitHub repository of the project.
 * Returning visitor goals
 	* As a returning visitor I want to have an easy way to contact the services.
 		* The contact buttons that are linked to phone and email are easily accessible on the top of the page.